Skip to content

 HOW CAN WE HELP YOU?
 Call 1-800-TRY-CHOP

-Discussions with parents concerned about the safety of vaccines have made mention of the fact that the schedule appears to be "one size fits all, failing to take into consideration an individual child’s special needs."
+Discussions with parents concerned about the safety of vaccines have argued that the schedule appears to be "one size fits all, failing to take into consideration an individual child’s special needs."
 Specifically, the concern is that the same vaccines are given to infants regardless of size, age or immunologic status.
-The following will address these concerns.
+The following addresses these concerns.

 A popular misperception is that all vaccines are given at the same dose to infants and adults.
-However, there are specific adult and pediatric versions of hepatitis A, hepatitis B, and tetanus, diphtheria, and pertussis vaccines.
+However, specific adult and pediatric versions of some vaccines are used, such as hepatitis A, hepatitis B, and tetanus, diphtheria, and pertussis vaccines.
 In the cases of hepatitis A and hepatitis B vaccines, adults receive greater quantities of the components that afford protection in order to produce a protective response.
 However, in the case of the latter vaccines, the quantities of components of the diphtheria and pertussis vaccines used in adults are less than those found in pediatric doses because adults are more likely to experience side effects from these vaccines.

 Specifically, medicines work when a certain level is present in the bloodstream; therefore, the weight of a person is important.
 It takes more of a medicine to see the same effect in a larger person than it does in a smaller person.
 This is similar to the effects of alcohol on a large man and a small woman.